Lme20/GDT-notes/COURSES/DIT224/course.md

 >
 > Essentially, each are equivalent because they figure out the same "remainder" or offset from within a block, just using different steps to obtain the result.

 In the case of motion blur as an effect, this can be obtained by sampling multiple frames or pixel offsets along the direction of motion, blending the samples to simulate the effect of movement over time.

+## TUTORIAL 6: SHADOW MAPS

+TASK 1:

+TASK 2:

 ## Formulas